Linear motors

 turns inside the stator (the outer magnetic case).

-A linear motor is effectively a normal electric motor that has been
+A linear motor is effectively an AC induction motor that has been

 cut open and unwrapped.
 The "stator" is laid out in the form of a track